-In the 17th century, the Perwich school was one of the biggest and most renowned girls’ schools in the London area and the country.
-The school taught girls from middling and elite families how to be accomplished and successful wives, mothers, and women in their own right.
+In the 17th century, the Salmon school was one of the biggest and most renowned girls’ schools in the London area and the country.
+The school taught girls from middling and elite families for approximately 40 years.

 More in United Kingdom